 IV.
 THE PROJECT IS CATEGORICALLY EXEMPT UNDER CEQA GUIDELINES

-The Revised Project is categorically exempt as explained in the Staff Report.
+Contrary to what the neighbor may argue, the Revised Project is categorically exempt as explained in the Staff Report.
 The following supports that conclusion.

 A. CEQA Categorical Exemptions from Environmental Review